-For his CAP UCLA appearance, Muhly presents a performance in three parts: first a collaboration with composer Thomas Bartlett, comprising a set of songs built around two-piano transcriptions of gamelan music; second, an archival project of gems from over 40 years of Philip Glass’s catalog and finally, a cycle of his own drone-based compositions which he describes as “both severe and lyrical.”
+First is a collaboration with Thomas Bartlett, returning as a vocalist and on piano after a performance in April with The Gloaming.
+Bartlett co-wrote with Muhly a set of songs inspired by two-piano transcriptions of gamelan music, crossing downtempo and intimate song writing.
+Second, Muhly’s new arrangements of select gems from over 40 years of Philip Glass music; and finally, a cycle of his drone-based compositions for violin, viola and piano, which he describes as “both severe and lyrical.”

 Funds provided by the Henry Mancini Tribute Fund and AVK Arts.

 Photo Credit: Ana Cuba